skylarshaffer/brickinfo/README.md

 - [ ] Prices for elements will not show if that element does not have at least one

+- [ ] First navigation to or refresh of PAB will not load prices, you must change search settings or current page

 ## Roadmap

 - [x] Move API key variable to popup.js so extension can be packed